The following items are the primary considerations for setting up Organizations within Unanet:

 - Reporting: Organizations are a primary and key reporting field.
 In creating any report, the first thing the report criteria will ask you for is if you would like to filter by organization.
 As a result, you will typically set up your Organizations to represent such external and internal entities as customers, internal divisions, departments, or lines of business.

-- Restricting Access: Organization relationships are helpful for restricting access since users can be assigned organizational access to any or all of the organizations within a given org "tree".
+- Restricting Access: Organizational relationships are helpful for restricting access since users can be assigned organizational access to any or all of the organizations within a given org tree.

 Organizations can be displayed in a list view.